-(1) Risks related to economic trends
+(1) Risks specific to business segments

-(7) Risks related to overseas operations
+(i) Risks related to overseas operations

 - Unexpected changes in laws and regulations and changes in tax systems that could have adverse effects

 - The adverse effect of inadequate social common capital on the Group's operations

 - Social turmoil caused by terrorism, war, or infectious disease